slimphp/Slim/docs/routing-parameters.markdown

 ## Optional Route Parameters

-You may also have optional route segments.
+You may also have optional route parameters.
 These are ideal for using one route for a blog archive.
 To declare optional route parameters, specify your route pattern like this:

     $app = new Slim();
     $app->get('/archive(/:year(/:month(/:day)))', function ($year = 2010, $month = 12, $day = 05) {